It's Cow or Never: Plot

 Chris Smith / Peacemaker defends his killings as meant to prevent future meaningless deaths, while Leota Adebayo advises him to not define himself by his accidental killing of his brother.
 The team reaches Coverdale Ranch, aiming to kill the Butterflies' only food source, a 'Cow', before the Butterflies teleport it away to hide it.
 Adebayo calls her mother and asks her to call for backup, but is told no one can come immediately.

 John Economos is sent to plant Peacemaker's sonic boom helmet at the barn as the Butterflies would not recognize him.
-As he enters the bar, he sees the gigantic Cow alien underground below the barn.
+As he enters the barn, he sees the gigantic Cow alien underground below the barn.
 The Butterflies discover the helmet and tackle Economos, but Adebayo activates it like a bomb, collapsing the barn and distracting the Butterflies.
 Peacemaker, Harcourt and Adrian Chase / Vigilante charge, killing many attacking Butterflies, including Butterfly-Fitzgibbon.
 Peacemaker follows Butterfly-Song underground, while Vigilante and Harcourt are wounded.
 Economos accidentally injures himself while running back to the others.
 Adebayo enters the fight, killing Butterflies to save Harcourt, before moving underground.

 Needing Peacemaker to help operate the equipment to teleport the Cow, Butterfly-Song saves him from rubble.
 Adebayo activates Peacemaker's human torpedo helmet, but misses Butterfly-Song and incapacitates herself.
 Butterfly-Song asks for Peacemaker's help, claiming that humanity was dooming Earth by prioritizing profit over survival, but the Butterflies' leadership can save humanity and Earth.
 Peacemaker rejects this, reactivating the human torpedo helmet to launch Adebayo into the Cow, killing it.
 He shoots Song's body but spares Goff's Butterfly.
 Peacemaker berates the Justice League for showing up late as the team leaves the scene to rush to the hospital.
 (Note: In the show's second season, which retroactively incorporates the series into the continuity of the new DC Universe (DCU) franchise, the scene is retconned to feature the Justice Gang, Superman, and Supergirl.)

 Harcourt, Vigilante and Economos are hospitalized.
 Peacemaker reconciles with Adebayo, telling her that he rejected the Butterflies to protect his teammates from them, but wonders if he doomed humanity.
 In a press conference, Adebayo clears Peacemaker and Vigilante's names, exposing Project Butterfly, Task Force X, and Waller's leadership of both.
 Harcourt is touched when Peacemaker waits at the hospital until she awakens.
 Later, Adebayo reunites with her wife Keeya; Economos returns to work at Belle Reve Penitentiary; Judomaster cries seeing the carnage at Coverdale Ranch; Peacemaker and Vigilante have fun with explosives in the woods; and a recovering Harcourt begins physical therapy.
 Goff's Butterfly visits Peacemaker at his trailer home; he feeds it with the last of his amber liquid, while he hallucinates Auggie's presence.